Medical Modeling, Materials and Manufacturing (M4) Lab

 What We Do

 Using state-of-the-art software tools, 3D printing technologies at Ohio State allow experts in the M4 Division to rapidly print complex geometries and shapes for patient-specific applications, including OR models and cutting guides.
+With advanced manufacturing technologies, we also take medical device innovations from a concept through design and prototyping to de-risk products and bring ideas to reality.

-M4's advanced manufacturing capabilities are enabled by an array of 3D printers and a team of engineers with medical device experience from previous projects at Ohio State’s manufacturing hub on West Campus.
+M4's capabilities are enabled by an array of 3D printers and a team of engineers with medical device experience from previous projects at Ohio State’s manufacturing hub on West Campus.
 Different types of 3D printers housed at the M4 Division permit various fabrication methods, including photopolymerization, polymer filament extrusion and silicone casting and processing.

 On top of research and clinical support activities, the division is an experiential education platform for undergraduate research assistants, providing students with real-world experience and on-the-job training that will position them as top candidates for medical device company hires.
 Additionally, postdoctoral researchers, medical students and residents from across medical and engineering disciplines can collaborate there to create innovative health care solutions.